cran/sjmisc/README.md

 Data preparation is a common task in research, which usually takes the most amount of time in the analytical process.
 Packages for data preparation have been released recently as part of the _tidyverse_, focussing on the transformation of data sets.
 Packages with special focus on transformation of _variables_, which fit into the workflow and design-philosophy of the tidyverse, are missing.

 **sjmisc** tries to fill this gap.
-Basically, this package complements the **dplyr** package in that **sjmisc** takes over data transformation tasks on variables, like recoding, dichotomizing or grouping variables, setting and replacing missing values, etc. A distinctive feature of **sjmisc** is the support for labelled data, which is especially useful for users who often work with data sets from othert statistical software packages like _SPSS_ or _Stata_.
+Basically, this package complements the **dplyr** package in that **sjmisc** takes over data transformation tasks on variables, like recoding, dichotomizing or grouping variables, setting and replacing missing values, etc. A distinctive feature of **sjmisc** is the support for labelled data, which is especially useful for users who often work with data sets from other statistical software packages like _SPSS_ or _Stata_.

 The functions of **sjmisc** are designed to work together seamlessly with other packes from the tidyverse, like **dplyr**.
 For instance, you can use the functions from **sjmisc** both within a pipe-workflow to manipulate data frames, or to create new variables with `mutate()`.
 See `vignette("design_philosophy", "sjmisc")` for more details.